Singapore film collective in the spotlight on global streaming service Mubi

-SINGAPORE - Singapore film collective 13 Little Pictures has been picked by global streaming service Mubi as its creators in the spotlight for the month of August.
+Singapore film collective 13 Little Pictures has been picked by global streaming service Mubi as its creators in the spotlight this month.

-Mubi, which specialises in arthouse and festival films, will this month (August) feature five titles produced by the collective.
+Mubi (mubi.com), which specialises in arthouse and festival films, will this month feature five titles produced by the collective.

 These are Wesley Leon Aroozoo's documentary I Want To Go Home (2017), Tan Bee Thiam and Lei Yuan Bin's drama Fundamentally Happy (2015), Daniel Hui's experimental drama Snakeskin (2014), Liao Jiekai's drama As You Were (2014) and Tan's short film, the experimental horror work Kopi Julia (2013).